ARTISTS A-Z DIRECTORY

 Dawns work is essentially figurative and rooted in human connections, that aim to evoke the moment - the energy, the glee, our curiosity, the tenderness in our hearts.

 Ellie Contreras has a degree in graphic design and illustration and worked in the creative industry for several years while developing her painting skills before becoming a professional artist.
 She paints in an energetic expressive style blending realism with abstraction. she specialises in figurative paintings in oil often incorporating metallic leaf.

 Sue Cook is a watercolour artist based near Farnham.
 Her subjects are primarily seascapes, cityscapes and still life, painted in places as diverse as Scotland, France, Morocco, Cuba and the USA.
 Sue is a frequent exhibitor at the Farnham Art Society and the Surrey Artists Open Studios.

 Yorkshire based sculptor David Cooke has always been inspired by the shapes and patterns within the natural world and sculpted predominantly in ceramic.
 David has recently learnt how to cast his pieces in bronze and this change in medium has allowed him to attempt a wide range of new compositions.

 With an individual style, which focuses on movement and line, Michael creates unique sculptures of wood and stone.
-From early beginnings of wildlife carvings, through natural subject matter such as smoke and flames, to his recent works of dancers with incredibly complex hair, he has constantly attempted fresh challenges.
+From his early beginnings of wildlife carvings, through unusual subject matters such as smoke and flames, to his recent works of dancers with incredibly complex hair, he thrives on attempting fresh challenges.

 Lynne’s work is collected worldwide.
 She paints with a passion to tell a story whilst creating movement, light and spontaneity.
 Whether she is capturing the soul of an animal in her work, a beautiful landscape or the raw energy and emotion of a dancer, she loves how her artwork has drawn her to thousands of like minded people.